What’s New From BBM

 If you have a particular channel, topic or interest in mind, you can always search for Channels by tapping the magnifying glass in the top right hand corner of the BBM Channels screen

 When you find a great channel you may want to share it with a friend.
 It’s easy to invite a BBM contact to join a BBM Channel.
 Open the channel you’d like to invite a friend to by choosing it from the ‘Subscribed Channels’ tab.
 Touch on the 3 dots in the bottom right hand corner of the screen and select ‘Invite’.
 Now you can choose to display the PIN QR code for that channel, or, choose a BBM contact to share it with.

 Yes, if you feel that a channel post or a comment made by another user is inappropriate we encourage you to report it.
 Report a channel post or a channel comment by touching and holding on that piece of content and selecting the ‘exclamation mark’ from the menu.
 Comments that are flagged as inappropriate will be brought to the attention of the channel owner for review.
 Channel posts that are reported as inappropriate will be reviewed by BBM.

 Stickers come from two places.
 First, many of the stickers in the BBM Shop are fully original content developed exclusively for BBM by fantastic artists.
 We also feature licensed sticker packs so you can bring some of your favorite characters to your BBM Chats.

 Yes!
 When you purchase a sticker pack it gets associated with your BBID.
 That means that if you lose your phone or switch phones all your stickers will be there waiting for you when you sign in again with your BBID account.
-One note though, while free stickers will be restored across platforms (i.e. iOS and Android), purchased stickers will not.
+One note though, while free stickers will be restored across platforms (i.e. iOS, Android and Windows Phone), purchased stickers will not.